-Bellevue is a popular traditional park within easy walking distance of the town centre.
+Bellevue is a popular traditional park within easy walking distance of the city centre.
 Visitors can see a splendid formal landscape in the Edwardian style.
 There are shaded avenues of mature lime trees that extend from the bandstand area, along with areas of newer tree planting and ornamental shrub beds.

 A network of well-surfaced pathways provides access to all corners of the park, with period lamps illuminating the park in the evening.
 From a small hill next to the park’s basketball court you can see views over Wrexham, the Parish Church and the surrounding hills.
 There is also a sensory garden near the park entrance, overlooked by a statue of Queen Victoria.